jcarltonj/WillowTreeNameGame/README.md

 8. Launch from homescreen quick action to regular help mode (if force touch is available)
 9. In addition the names are cached on the device which later on could be used to display a contact list offline

+### Master-2
+1. Add to contacts
+2. Added cache for all of the images (Now uses URLCache)
+3. Download all and clear all buttons
+4. Change the time between turns

 ## Conclusion